A SHORT HISTORY OF HAITI

 One of the leaders of the Black rebels was a remarkable man called Toussaint L'Overture.
 When the war ended he joined the French army.
 The French were at war with Spain and they were fighting against the Spanish two-thirds of the island of Hispaniola.

 In 1797 Toussaint was made commander of the French army in Hispaniola.
 By 1801 he was in control of the island.
 He declared all slaves free and made himself head of a new government.
 He also published a new constitution.
 Fearing they were losing their colony the French sent an army under General Charles Leclerc.
 Using a trick Leclerc captured Toussaint.
 However his army was decimated by fever.
 Furthermore a former slave called Jean-Jacques Dessalines continued the struggle against the French and on 1 January 1804 the island became independent.
 It was renamed Haiti.

 However the island was left devastated by war and Dessalines was assassinated in 1806.
 Then in 1809 the Spanish captured the eastern part of the island (it is now the Dominican Republic while the western part of the island eventually became Haiti).
 In 1822 President Boyer of Haiti captured what is now the Dominican Republic but the two separated permanently in 1844.

-Meanwhile other countries were slow to recognise Haiti.
-France recognised Haiti in 1825.
+Meanwhile other countries were slow to recognize Haiti.
+France recognized Haiti in 1825.
 However in return the French demanded compensation for the land their plantation owners had lost in Haiti.
 The Haitians were forced to pay a large sum of money, which was not completed until 1887.

-Britain recognised Haiti in 1833 but the USA did not follow until 1862.
+Britain recognized Haiti in 1833 but the USA did not follow until 1862.